 “Scale weight alone isn’t the best way to assess fitness,” says Philipp Scherer, PhD, a professor of cell biology and medicine at Albert Einstein College of Medicine, Bronx, New York, and an expert on fat and metabolism.
 “It’s more about the quality of fat in the body, which includes where it’s located within our system.
 We’re learning that this is the critical measure of fitness.”

-Unfortunately, ever since the 1950s, everyone’s focused almost exclusively on poundage, which of course lacks context: 130 pounds may qualify as lean for someone who is 5’8”, but chubby for shorter folks.
+Unfortunately, ever since the 1950s, everyone’s focused almost exclusively on measuring poundage on the scale, which of course lacks context: 130 pounds may qualify as lean for someone who is 5’8”, but chubby for shorter folks.

 To account for variations in height, health researchers in the 1970s popularized the Body Mass Index (BMI).
-But that doesn’t accurately gauge your health either, because it doesn’t distinguish between body fat and muscle mass.
-Basketball player Shaquille O’Neal, who’s as sinewy as they come, “has a BMI over 30, which makes him technically obese,” says Mark Hyman, MD, author of Ultrametabolism (Scribner, 2006).
+But that doesn’t accurately gauge your health either, because like a scale, it doesn’t distinguish between body fat and muscle mass.
+Basketball player Shaquille O’Neal, who’s as sinewy as they come, “has a BMI over 30, which makes him technically obese,” says Mark Hyman, MD, author of Ultrametabolism.
 On the flip side, “you can also have a low BMI of 19 or 20, but have an unhealthy body fat measure of 50 percent, which is common in the elderly, who lose substantial muscle mass and bone as they get older.”

 To address this problem, doctors measure body-fat percentages, often calculated by the skin-fold test.
 Using sets of calipers, the tester pinches different areas of your body, such as the waist and triceps.
 She then plugs the thickness of each pinch into a formula that calculates body-fat percentage.
 While this produces more meaningful information, it, too, fails to measure fat distribution, which may be the major factor for predicting disease risk.

 Fat, like real estate, is all about location, location, location.
-Study after study shows that people who carry excess weight around their middle have significantly higher risk for heart disease, diabetes, and other serious illnesses than those who carry it in their hips and thighs,.
+Study after study shows that people who carry excess weight around their middle have significantly higher risk for heart disease, diabetes, and other serious illnesses than those who carry it in their hips and thighs, And unfortunately this information does not come from a scale.
 The INTERHEART study—one of the largest case-controlled studies to examine the causes behind cardiovascular disease—identified abdominal obesity as a leading risk factor for heart attack and found that it predicts cardiovascular disease better than BMI.
 Additional studies have revealed that belly fat also raises your risk of colon cancer and diabetes.
 When determining abdominal obesity, it’s the circumference of your waist, rather than your weight, that’s the critical measurement, says Peeke.
 “Measure around your waist with a tape measure at the level of your belly button,” she says.
 “If you’re a woman and that measurement is greater than 35 inches, or if you’re a man and it’s greater than 40 inches, there’s a very good chance that you have abdominal obesity.”

 Even more important than the size of your waist is the size of your waist relative to your hips.
 You calculate this by dividing your waist measurement (in inches) at its smallest point by the circumference of the hips at their widest point.
 In a 2007 study in Circulation, men with the largest waists in relation to their hips had a 55 percent higher risk of developing coronary heart disease; for women, that risk rose to 91 percent.
 (See “Know Your Scales” for the healthy range of ratios).